thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

   A high-demand digital skill-set needed by employers today which is also emerging as a very popular way to do web development

-\[Insert Button]
+<p><a href="https://lcr-front-end.tcg.camp/apply/" class="mt-auto inline-block py-2 px-4 bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a></p>

-### Key Details
+## Key Details

 #### When will the boot camps run?

 * The boot camps will run between the end of January and March

-  Each boot camp will last 12 weeks, and will be part-time (roughly between 8 and 16 hours per week on average)
+  Each boot camp will last 8 weeks, and will be part-time (roughly between 8 and 16 hours per week on average)

   You can do the work with flexibility, so you can still take part around your current job and any childcare or home-schooling